Back to News

 SKU velocity refers to how quickly and frequently products move through your warehouse.
 It measures the rate at which items are picked, packed and shipped within a specific timeframe, providing valuable insights into inventory movement patterns.

 “Understanding SKU velocity transformed our approach to warehouse layout.
-We reduced picking times by 37% simply by reorganising our storage based on movement patterns.” – David Rose, European Business Director at PALLITE
+We reduced picking times by 37% simply by reorganizing our storage based on movement patterns.” – Gareth Vicary, International Business Director at PALLITE

-A well-structured SKU velocity analysis provides the foundation for strategic warehouse optimisation decisions.
+A well-structured SKU velocity analysis provides the foundation for strategic warehouse optimization decisions.

 Benefits of SKU Profiling by Velocity

 Implementing SKU velocity profiling delivers numerous operational advantages that directly impact your bottom line.
-Proper classification allows for intelligent warehouse configuration that maximises efficiency and minimises wasted effort.
+Proper classification allows for intelligent warehouse configuration that maximizes efficiency and minimizes wasted effort.

 Benefits include:

-- Lower labour costs – More efficient movement patterns for warehouse staff
+• Lower labor costs – More efficient movement patterns for warehouse staff

-- Enhanced space utilisation – Appropriate storage solutions for each velocity category
+• Enhanced space utilization – Appropriate storage solutions for each velocity category

-- Decreased shipping errors – Clearer organisation leads to more accurate fulfillment
+• Decreased shipping errors – Clearer organization leads to more accurate fulfillment

 Monitoring these metrics consistently helps identify trends and adjust strategies accordingly for continuous improvement.